Zinbo/software-dev-repository/content/posts/Architecture/index.md

 # Difference between an application server and a web server
 Used interchangeably.

 Web server is designed to serve HTTP content.
-Application server can also server HTTP contnet but it is not limited to just HTTP.
+An Application server can also serve HTTP content but it is not limited to just HTTP.
 It can be provide other protocol support such as RMI/RPC.

-Web sever is mostly designed to serve static content, though most web servers have plugins to support scripting languages (e.g. JSP) through which these servers can generate dynamic HTTP content.
+A Web server is mostly designed to serve static content, though most web servers have plugins to support scripting languages (e.g. JSP) through which these servers can generate dynamic HTTP content.

 Most of the application servers have a web server as an integral part of them.
 This means that the app server can do whatever the web server is capable of.
 Additionally app servers have components and features to support application level services such as connection pooling, object pooling, transaction support, messaging services, etc.

 As web servers are well suited for static content and app servers for dynamic content, most of the production environments have web servers acting as a reverse proxy to the application server.
-That means while servicing a page request, static content is server by the web server that interprets the request.
-Using some kind of filtering technique the web serve identifies dynamic content requests and transparently forwards to the application server.
+That means while servicing a page request, static content is served by the web server that interprets the request.
+Using some kind of filtering technique the web server identifies dynamic content requests and transparently forwards to the application server.

 A web server would be Apache HTTP and an application server would be Apache Tomcat.

 # Application layer
 ![Application Layer](https://camo.githubusercontent.com/feeb549c5b6e94f65c613635f7166dc26e0c7de7/687474703a2f2f692e696d6775722e636f6d2f7942355359776d2e706e67)

 Also known as platform layer.
-Seperating out from web layer allows you to scale and configure both layers independently.
+Separating out from the web layer allows you to scale and configure both layers independently.

 Adding a new API results in adding application servers without necessarily adding additional web servers.
-The single responsibility principle advocates for small and autonomous services tha work together.
+The single responsibility principle advocates for small and autonomous services that work together.

 Workers in the application layer also help enable asynchronism.

 ## Microservices
-a suite of independently deployable, small, modular services.
+A suite of independently deployable, small, modular services.
 Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal.

 Pinterest, for example, could have the following microservices: user profile, follower, feed, search, photo upload, etc.

 ## Service Discovery
 Systems such as Consul, Etcd, and Zoopkeeper can help services find each other by keeping track of registered names, addresses, and ports.
 Health checks help verify service integrity and are often done using an HTTP endpoint.
-Both Consil and Etcd have a build in key-value store that can be useful for storing config values and other shared data
+Both Consul and Etcd have a build in key-value store that can be useful for storing config values and other shared data

-## Service Meshes
-Need to look this up

 ## Disadvantages
 - Adding an application layer with loosely coupled services requires a different approach from an architectural, operations, and process viewpoint (vs a monolithic system).